Tonetfal/UnrealSnippets/README.md

 listened by `UMTD_GameplayAbility::OnGenericActionTriggered`, notifying the ability about the `Confirm` generic action.
 Upon finishing the ability we unbind these delegates, making the `IMC` be unbound as well, so that the player can jump and fire once again.

+# Sticky focus

+When working with UI, it's extremely annoying to lose focus because the user clicks on something they are not intended to click on.
+For instance, it might be the background of some menu screen.
+Usually they can get the focus back by pressing on a focusable widget as they usually would, but it might ruin your animations making it feel like the user broke something internally.
+There's a quick workaround that I personally find useful, but it might have some flaws I'm not aware of.

+* This snippet assumes you to use common UI, but you can get it working with regular UMG/Slate.
+The only thing that has to be modified is how you define that you want your sticky focus to happen.
+Look at `AMTD_PlayerController::OnFocusChanged()`.

+## Setup

+1) Integrate what you can find in `MTD_PlayerController`.
+2) There is no step 2.

+## Functionality

+When the active common UI config is menu and the widget that you focused on is viewport, it saves the last widget that was unfocused, and focuses on it the next frame.
+It's pretty much automatic, so you don't have to add or edit anything in your widgets.
+All you have to do is make sure that you handle your focus properly.